sebno/capstone/capstone_proposal.md

 Quick, Draw!
 Doodle Recognition Challenge (Kaggle Competition)

 ### Domain Background
+Quick, Draw! is an online game developed by Google.

 "Quick, Draw!" was released as an experimental game to educate the public in a playful way about how AI works.
 The game prompts users to draw an image depicting a certain category, such as ”banana,” “table,” etc. The game generated more than 1B drawings, of which a subset was publicly released as the basis for this competition’s training set.
 That subset contains 50M drawings encompassing 340 label categories.

+### Problem Statement

-Sounds fun, right?
-Here's the challenge: since the training data comes from the game itself, drawings can be incomplete or may not match the label.
+since the training data comes from the game itself, drawings can be incomplete or may not match the label.
 You’ll need to build a recognizer that can effectively learn from this noisy data and perform well on a manually-labeled test set from a different distribution.

-### Problem Statement
-_(approx. 1 paragraph)_

 In this section, clearly describe the problem that is to be solved.
 The problem described should be well defined and should have at least one relevant potential solution.
 Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).